nrinaudo/nrinaudo.github.com/_articles/pl.md

 ## Articles

-Here are the parts that I've written so far, and will continue updating so long as I don't get bored:
+Here are the parts that I've written so far, and will continue updating so long as I don't lose interest: